makerdao/mips/MIP51/mip51.md

 **Week 1, Monday**
 -   MIP Authors move their proposals to **Formal Submission** (Phase 5 described in [MIP0c3](https://github.com/makerdao/mips/blob/master/MIP0/mip0.md#mip0c3-the-mip-lifecycle)).
 This phase lasts for 3 days.
 -   Proposals must be moved into the [formal submission](https://forum.makerdao.com/c/mips/fs/16) subcategory on the MakerDAO forums under the [Maker Improvement Proposal](https://forum.makerdao.com/c/mips/14) category (as defined in Phase 5 in [MIP0c3](https://github.com/makerdao/mips/blob/master/MIP0/mip0.md#mip0c3-the-mip-lifecycle)).
--   MIP Editors must be informed by MIP Authors of the status change via commonly used communications channels.
+-   Governance Process Support Ecosystem Actors must be informed by MIP Authors of the status change via commonly used communications channels.

 **Week 1, Thursday**
 - The Arbitration Facilitators must come to consensus on whether each submission warrants moving forward to a Ratification Poll.